Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Should I copy someone else's BMS settings from YouTube?

 Use them only as a starting reference.
-Different cells, climates, and inverter behavior can make copied settings unsafe or unstable.
+Different cells, climates, and inverter behavior make copied settings unsafe or unstable.

 Why does my battery disconnect near full charge?